Sanchay0123/Noctis/Noctis Documentation (Obsidian)/e2ee-mesh-chat-docs/06-networking/03-Routing.md

 Forwarding is to eligible active peers except the incoming peer.
 The router performs no network I/O directly and uses bounded per-peer queues.
 See [[06-networking/07-M6-Handshake-Correlation]] and [[06-networking/08-M6-Resource-Bounds]].

 **Status: 🟢 COMPLETE / VERIFIED / APPROVED**

-## M8 application boundary

-M8.1 preserves the routing security boundary: APP_DATA handling at the router never decrypts application ciphertext.
-The router validates/routs opaque session metadata and ciphertext and passes that opaque payload to the local application boundary when the destination is local.

-Endpoint session lookup and `DecryptMessage` occur in `internal/app`, not `internal/routing`.